limacat76/PMX/README.md

 Not a keyring, but rather an "I take responsibility for whatever goes out on usenet with this signature".

-### Torrent or Kademlia based distribution of news batches.

-Instead of being a client, PMX should also be a peer-2-peer way to distribute TEXT-ONLY usenet news.
-Reason: there's enough free bandwidth between home users for sustaining text-only news batches.

 ### Robomoderation: A system of optional, shareable inbound / outbound bayes filters.

 Every single PMX user should be able to filter messages fast by applying one or more bayes filters, each one